trueschool/Renoise-Keystrokes-Guide/readme.md

-# Renoise Keystrokes Guide & Alfred Search 🎹🔍
+# Renoise Keystrokes Guide 🎹

 A beautifully formatted, searchable, and printable HTML cheat sheet for [Renoise](https://www.renoise.com/) tracker keyboard shortcuts.

-This repository includes a generic "whitelabel" version using Renoise's default keybindings, an **Alfred Workflow** for macOS to search shortcuts from your keyboard, and a **Python generator script** so you can build a custom guide from your own modified Renoise keybindings!
+This repository includes a generic "whitelabel" version using Renoise's default keybindings, and a **Python generator script** so you can build a custom guide from your own modified Renoise keybindings!

 ## Features
 * 🎨 **Interactive HTML Guide**: A cyberpunk-themed, searchable, categorised cheat sheet.
 * 🖨 **Print-Ready**: Includes CSS optimized for printing a physical copy.
 * 🛠 **Customizable**: Feed it *your* custom Renoise keybindings to create a personalized guide.
-* 🔍 **Alfred Workflow (macOS)**: Instantly search your shortcuts system-wide using the `rk` keyword.

 ---